 Special Tribunal for Lebanon proceedings:

-No individual designations were made by UN; UNIIIC investigation and reports and bilateral diplomatic pressure were more significant to the outcome, as was the domestic challenge faced by the Syrian regime.
+No individual designations were made by UN.
+UNIIIC investigation and reports and bilateral diplomatic pressure were more significant to the outcome, as was the domestic challenge faced by the Syrian regime.

 Neither the Commission (whose mandate ended in 2009) nor the Government of Lebanon have ever notified the UNSC to apply the sanctions.